samn/run-and-report/README.md

   --states=STATES       Describes a mapping of return codes and event states.
                         e.g. ok:0,1|warn:2,3.
-Return codes without an explicit mapping are assumed error. default=ok:0
+Return codes without an explicit mapping are assumed error. default=ok:0 --service=SERVICE     An optional service to the event.
+Defaults to the basename of the command that's run --debug               Output the event before it's sent to Riemann.
 ````

 `run-and-report.py` will run the command string and report that the event occurred.